hrishikesh1990/SimpliSmart/README.md

-# Technical Assessment: Cluster Management System
+# Hypervisor-like Service for MLOps Platform

 ## Overview
 This is a FastAPI-based technical assessment designed to evaluate backend system design and implementation skills.
 The project implements a cluster management system with session-based authentication, organization management, and deployment scheduling.